-We will continue to review our approach to Modern Slavery in the year ahead, and will report on our progress in future Modern Slavery Statements.
+We will continue to review our approach to Modern Slavery in the year ahead, in particular through our business-wide human rights risk assessment, and will report on our progress in future Modern Slavery Statements.

-This statement was approved by the Boards of Coca-Cola European Partners plc and Coca-Cola European Partners Great Britain Limited.
+This statement was approved by the Boards of Coca-Cola European Partners plc and Coca-Cola European Partners Great Britain.